jumartin/Calendar/README.md

 - Create and schedule events with iCal-like views and controllers
 - 3 kinds of views are available (a day planner view, a month planner view and a year view)
 - Scroll infinitely through days / months, or restrict scrolling to a given date range
+- Restrict range of displayed hours in the day planner view
 - Page through weeks in the day planner view
 - Use a standard view for event cells or create your own custom views
 - Easily customize appearance and layout (date format, size of headers, number of visible days...)